Tallwave/guidelines/docs/Team.md

 In the one-on-one you'll discuss how you're feeling.
 This is not a status update, though it may relate to the status of a project.
 How are you feeling?
 Happy?
 Stressed?
 Are you freaking out about something in particular?

 We'll also have conversations about various topics and ask specific questions, like ["If you were CEO of this company, what would you change?"](https://jasonevanish.com/2014/05/29/101-questions-to-ask-in-1-on-1s/).
-This is so that you and your manager can get to get to know each other a little bit better and also to keep things fresh, you never know what might come out of that conversation.
+This is so that you and your manager can get to get to know each other a little bit better and also to keep things fresh.
+You never know what might come out of that conversation.

 From time to time you'll review those goals and how progress is going to hit those.